A highly opionated Postgresql migration tool

 - As your schema evolves, you can run

 pghops_test runto run your unit test.
-It will launch a new PostgreSQL docker container, run the migration, execute the unit test sql files and compare the output to the contents of the expected files.
+It will launch a new PostgreSQL container, run the migration, execute the unit test sql files and compare the output to the contents of the expected files.

 If you create many tests, you can organize them into suites by create

 its own container.